 The road trip passes through some gorgeous towns – Cape Bridgewater, Mount Gambier, Robe, and Victor Harbour.
 And not to mention Kangaroo Island, which in itself is a separate destination.
 We’ll cover all the things to do and points of interest along the way.

 Start at Port Fairy

-Our road-trip along the Southern Ocean Drive starts in Port Fairy, where we end the Great Ocean Road.
+Our road trip along the Southern Ocean Drive starts in Port Fairy, where we end on the Great Ocean Road.